Video tutorial: Code Co-occurrence Tools and Analysis

 ATLAS.ti contains multiple powerful, dedicated analytical tool to help to make sense of your data.

 The Co-occurrence Explorer and Table show where you have applied codes in an overlapping manner.
 Rather than determining the codes yourself, you can ask ATLAS.ti which codes overlap.
 The output can be viewed in form of a tree view or a table.
 The table provides a frequency count of the number of co-occurrences and a coefficient measuring the strength of the relation.
 Since a coefficient is only appropriate for some type of data, its display can be activated or deactivated.
 It is also possible to directly access the data of each co-occurrence.
 See Code Co-Occurrence Tools.

 Smart groups are a combination of groups.
-For instance if want to compare answers of female respondents from rural areas with female respondents from urban areas, you would create two smart groups that you either use directly in a Code-Document Table, or as filter in a code query.
+For instance, if you want to compare answers of female respondents from rural areas with female respondents from urban areas, you would create two smart groups that you either use directly in a Code-Document Table, or as filter in a code query.
 Smart code groups can be used if you frequently need a combination of certain codes.
-See Working With Smart Codes..
+See Working With Smart Codes.